maccu71/projects/README.md

 <br/><br/>

-4) `stacje.py` - an application written in Python 3 that searches for available radio stations, allows you to select one from the list, starts it, and shows the name of the artist and song.
+**4) `stacje.py` - an application written in Python 3 that searches for available radio stations, allows you to select one from the list, starts it, and shows the name of the artist and song.**

  This is a really nice app that you can launch directly from your Linux console.
-Start the program in your linux console by issuing: `python3 stacje.py` or `./stacje.py`
+Start the program in your linux console by issuing:
+`python3 stacje.py`
+or just
+`./stacje.py`

 <br/><br/>

-5) `cwicz.py` - a Python program created to track and backup my running results and display them on a nice graph, this application utilizes various Python modules.
+**5) `cwicz.py` - a Python program created to track and backup my running results and display them on a nice graph, this application utilizes various Python modules.**
 ![obraz](https://github.com/maccu71/projects/assets/51779238/887d3e3c-b59d-4a1c-bac3-c4e738d7160f)

 <br/><br/>